glikaa/ai-photobooth/README.md

 # AI-Powered Photobooth

 ## Overview
 Welcome to the AI-Powered Photobooth!
-This project aims to create an intelligent photobooth with features like automatic image generation with stable diffusion, specified on a theme.
+This project aims to create an intelligent photobooth with features of automatic image generation with stable diffusion, specified on a theme using IP-Adapters.

 ## Project Status
 **Current Status: In Development**